rajrao/mypublicnotes/AWS/Athena/csvParsing.md

 LazySimpleSerDe is the default serde in Athena and used if a SERDE is not specified.
 The glue crawler uses this as its serde for CSV files and you will typically see these tables defined without a SERDE but just "ROW FORMAT DELIMITED".

+**LazySimpleSerDe format does not support quoted fields.
+To support quoted fields you can use the OpenCSVSerde format.**

+**Recommendation**:
+Use OpenCsvSerde and bring it in as an internal table (eg: _my_table).
+Expose to end users as a view with cast/try_cast for data-types (eg: my_table).
+OpenCsvSerde only supports timestamps (1579059880000) where as LazySimpleSerDe supports customizable formats.

 Handling Date and Timestamp with LazySimpleSerDe
 Date and Timestamp have to be formated as yyyy-MM-dd or yyyy-MM-dd HH:mm:ss or yyyy-MM-dd HH:mm:ss.SSS

-Example LazySimpleSerDe based table for date and timestamps
+**Example LazySimpleSerDe based table for date and timestamps**
 ```
 CREATE EXTERNAL TABLE `test_datettime`(t1 date,  t2 timestamp,  t3 timestamp)
 ROW FORMAT DELIMITED